 Windows 11 makes it easy to check the temperature of every GPU installed on your computer.
 Here is a step-by-step guide on how to check the temperature of your graphics card on a Windows 11 computer.

-How to check GPU temperature on Windows 11
+How to check graphics card temperature on Windows 11

 To view the graphics card temperature on Windows 11, use these steps: